tc39/notes/es9/2018-11/nov-29.md

 ### What's involved in hosting

-ARE: We talked about hosting and did some recruiting.
+AKI: We talked about hosting and did some recruiting.
 Talk to me about what's involved with hosting.

 ### Locale Data